SidaLiu-Quant/AI-portfolio-optimization-with-Option-and-ESG-factors/README.md

 and factor combinations.

 **Thesis Reference**

 Liu, S. (2025).
 OLS and Neural Network Approaches to Portfolio Optimization Integrating SMFIV and ESG Scores with STOXX Europe 600 Constituents (August 2016 – June 2024).
 Master’s Thesis, Frankfurt School of Finance & Management.

+**Data Availability**

+⚠️ Raw financial and ESG data are not included due to data licensing restrictions